 Block size

 The length of the root level of the message is sent on the wire in the SBE message header.
-See section Root block length3.2.2 above.
+See section Root block length for details.
 Therefore, if new fields were appended in a later version of the schema, the consumer would still know how many octets to consume to find the next message element, such as repeating group or variable-length Data field.
 Without the current schema version, the consumer cannot interpret the new fields, but it does not break parsing of earlier fields.

 Likewise, block size of a repeating group is conveyed in the NumInGroup encoding.